nbirne/time-loggr/README.md

 ## How to run this project:

-This project can be run in VSCode, either locally on your device or via code.cs50.io.
 Required Python packages are cs50, Flask, and Flask-Session, which were also used for the Finance problem set.
 To run the program, navigate to the project directory and enter "flask run" in your terminal.

 ## What the website does: